parthiv-dev/decentralised-trading-platform/README.md

 * **Node.js & npm**: Download and install from [nodejs.org](https://nodejs.org/).
 * **MetaMask**: Install the browser extension from [metamask.io](https://metamask.io/).

-> **Tip:** For a deeper experience and to simulate multiple users, consider using separate browser instances or profiles, each with MetaMask installed. (@Matteo is this needed here?)
+> **Tip for advanced testers:** For a deeper experience and to simulate multiple users, consider using separate browser profiles, each with MetaMask installed.
 ---

 ### 1. Backend (Smart Contracts)